m-sowa/My-Portfolio-Website/README.md

 * using different layout modules (flexbox, grid),
 * using media query to improve responsiveness.

-:muscle: I'm planning to keep updating the website with every new testing-related skill or portion of knowledge that I acquire.
+:muscle: I'll keep learning and updating the website accordingly!